 July 10, 2017 – Motivated by readings on their heart rate monitors, students at Portage Central Middle School logged more than 6,000 hours of moderate to vigorous physical activity in the just-completed school year while improving their Presidential Youth Fitness Program scores in several key areas.

-Portage Central PE students wore the adidas ZONE for IHT Spirit wrist heart rate monitors this year after upgrading from the Spirit chest-strap monitor.
+Portage Central PE students wore the IHT ZONE wrist heart rate monitors this year after upgrading from the Spirit chest-strap monitor.

-“Even if the students could hear the tones [on the chest straps] as they changed heart rate zones, the difference in being able to see that change on their wrist is immeasurable,” Dunlop said.
+“Even if the students could hear the tones as they changed heart rate zones, the difference in being able to see that change on their wrist is immeasurable,” Dunlop said.

 Portage Central’s students recorded a combined 363,291 minutes of MVPA, nearly 60 percent of their 620,000 total workout minutes in class.